 The placement of a hummingbird feeder will decide whether birds will come to your garden or not.
-Although it’s something straightforward, get complicated when birds are not coming to your garden.
-You might be placing the feeder at the right place, but still, there are things that you must consider to attract hummingbirds, read these points.
+Although it’s something straightforward, it gets complicated when birds are not attracted to your garden.
+You might be placing the feeder at the right place, but still, there are a few things that you must consider to attract hummingbirds, read these points.

-Placement of feeder is an essential part of feeding the birds.
+The placement of feeders is an essential part of feeding the birds.
 You can’t just hang the feeder anywhere in the garden, where the hummingbird doesn’t come at all.
 The place should be visible enough for them to see the feeder even from a close flying distance.
-Don’t try to play hide and seek with them; it’s just the waste of your time and nectar as well.
-So keep your concentration on the below points to attract hummingbirds.
+Don’t try to play hide and seek with them; it’s just a waste of your time and nectar as well.
+So keep your concentration on the these points to attract hummingbirds.

 - Always try to hang the feeder near the native plants where the birds already visited to get the nectar from flowers.

 - Provide perch near your feeders where they can sit comfortably.